Divide-By-0/blog/content/posts/nullifier.md

 Importantly, the public nullifier looks like random noise to everyone else, and even knowing the full set of possible public keys leaves you with no way to figure out whether the nullifier came from any particular public key.

-Even if the secure enclave gets breached and all the private signals are leaked, only the public key gets revealed, not the secret key.
+Even if the wallet gets breached and all the private signals are leaked, only the public key gets revealed, not the secret key.
 So the leak would deanonymize the user but still wouldn't allow anyone to steal their funds.
-(We will have a formal proof of this in a paper very soon!)

-This is promising because hardware wallets will only have to compute hashes, not entire ZK proofs, whose security has yet to be formally verified and whose implementations will likely change over the next few years.
+(We have a formal proof of this in [our paper](https://aayushg.com/thesis.pdf)!)
+This is also promising because hardware wallet secure enclaves only need to to exponents of the secret key, and wallets in general only need to be able to compute hashes, not entire ZK proofs -- even if they had the compute power for ZK, most systems' security have yet to be formally verified, and state-of-the-art implementations are changing every year.

+**In summary, we achieve unique pseudonymity via PLUMEs, by deploying verifiably deterministic signatures on ECDSA within wallets.
+Users can then derive unlinked application-specific nullifiers.
+Users can also anonymously prove set membership in any set of Ethereum or Bitcoin wallets, via ZK proofs that can be verified efficiently.**

+## New use cases enabled

+Let's say we've implemented this PLUME system: what can we do now with unique but anonymous identities?

+ZK airdrops become easy: we just check that you're in the Merkle tree of allowed users in ZK, and then require that you submit a nullifier to prevent you from claiming the airdrop a second time.

+Message boards can have persistent anonymous identity, meaning you can post under the same nullifier three times, and everyone will know that all your posts came from the same person, and that the author of the posts is a member of the group eligible to post to the forum, but no one will know that the author is you.
+Another huge unlock is moderation -- anonymous accounts can get banned, and anonymous accounts can accrue persistent reputation.

+We can build anonymous sybil-resistant apps like voting, where we need to ensure people haven’t double-voted (ideally, we'd also use [MACI](https://privacy-scaling-explorations.github.io/maci/) to prevent bribery by making receipts impossible).
+This can be done with the nullifier scheme we've just walked through, where the airdropper publishes a list of eligible addresses, and then if you own one of those addresses, you make a burner account to vote from, proving anonymously that you control an eligible address that hasn't already voted.
+(One wrinkle is that for on-chain applications that require gas, including some voting systems, the burner account won't necessarily have funds with which to pay the gas yet; in these cases, we can maintain anonymity by having users send their proofs to relayers, who front the gas to post the proof on-chain and then get paid off by the election contract.)

+I think that wallets that adopt this standard will enable their users to interact with the next generation of ZK applications first.
+I’m bullish on a future where this is a standard as commonplace as ECDSA signing within every secure enclave.

+## Next steps

+So far, we have the [Gupta-Gurkan nullifier paper proving all the security proofs](https://aayushg.com/thesis.pdf); a [repository](https://github.com/zk-nullifier-sig/zk-nullifier-sig/) with the deterministic signature calculation in Rust (Javascript in progress); all the components of the [Circom circuits](https://github.com/geometryresearch/secp256k1_hash_to_curve/) needed to do hashing to elliptic curves; and a [Metamask snap](https://ethglobal.com/showcase/zk-nullifier-snap-6a9sq) to compute nullifiers.

+In the future, we're hoping to formalize our spec into an ERC and use that to integrate the nullifier calculation into [Burner Wallet](https://github.com/austintgriffith/burner-wallet), [Ledger core](https://github.com/LedgerHQ/app-ethereum), and [Metamask core](https://github.com/MetaMask/metamask-extension).
+We also want to try benchmarking the proof in different languages like Halo2 or Nova that might be faster (for instance, by using lookups for SHA-256).
+If you’re interested in helping or using the scheme, reach out to [@yush_g](https://twitter.com/yush_g/) on Twitter for a grant!
+Thank you to Kobi for coming up with the scheme and coauthoring the paper with me, 0xPARC for brainstorming the scheme with me, Vivek for writing the actual proofs with me, Richard for contributing a ton of JS code for wallet intergrations, Blake and Weijie for doing the circom ZK circuits, and all of the teams who looked at and used this for the Nouns private voting contest!

+# Appendix

-### The interactivity-quantum secrecy tradeoff
+## The interactivity-quantum secrecy tradeoff

 In the far future, once quantum computers can break ECDSA keypair security, most Ethereum keypairs will be broken.
 This doesn't mean quantum will necessarily cause everyone to lose their funds: we can migrate to a more quantum-resistant signature scheme (or even just a higher-bit version of ECDSA) in advance by having everyone sign messages committing to new keypairs under the new scheme and forking the canonical chain to make those new keypairs valid. zkSNARKs become forgeable, but secret data in past proofs remains secret.
 In the best case, the chain should be able to continue without a hitch.